Today marked the opening of the Equal Justice Initiative’s (EJI) Legacy Museum and National Memorial for Peace and Justice.

 The legacy of black people in this country is that since America’s founding, black Americans have been living and dying not to “Make America Great Again” but to “Make America Great at Last.”

 Thank you, EJI for the Legacy Museum and the National Memorial for Peace and Justice.
-May they inspire in all of us an appreciation for the unconquerable spirit of black Americans and promote a more hopeful commitment to racial equality and the just treatment of all people.
+May they inspire in all of us an appreciation for the unconquerable spirit of black Americans and promote a more hopeful commitment to racial equity and the just treatment of all people.